Techniques For Managing Anxiety Symptoms

 Experiencing symptoms of an anxiety disorder?

-5. Speak with a mental health professional to address anxiety symptoms
+5. Speak with a mental health professional about techniques to manage anxiety

 Whether you feel occasional anxiety or suspect you may be living with an anxiety disorder, it can be difficult to manage these feelings on your own.
 A qualified mental health provider like a therapist can act as a valuable source of support in either situation.

-They can recommend a treatment plan and/or healthy coping mechanisms that may help you learn to manage feelings or symptoms of anxiety, from breathing exercises to cognitive reframing to support groups.
+They can recommend a treatment plan and/or healthy coping mechanisms that may help you learn to manage feelings or symptoms of anxiety and depression—which commonly occur together—from breathing exercises to cognitive reframing to support groups.
 They can also help you learn to identify and then shift distorted thought patterns that may be contributing to these feelings.

 If you live with some form of anxiety, the prospect of calling local therapy offices to find a provider who is accepting new clients and then regularly commuting to appointments can seem overwhelming.
 Online therapy can represent a more convenient and approachable option if this feeling resonates with you.